History of Karnataka: British Protectorate

 Mysore Palace, completed in 1912, was the residence of the Wadiyar dynasty which ruled the Kingdom of Mysore.

 In 1799, the Kingdom of Mysore signed a Protectorate treaty with the British Empire.
 The British then helped the Wadiyar dynasty come back to power after 2 generations of Islamic rule.
 During this time, railways and airways, as well as modern universities were introduced in the Kingdom of Mysore, which was ruled by the Wadiyar dynasty.
 The Kingdom of Mysore became a princely state by this time.
 The Indian Institute of Science (1909) and University of Mysore (1916) were the first educational institutions established in Karnataka.

 Independence movement

-Though the British assisted the Kingdom of Mysore, the British period was a time of racial discrimination, economic exploitation, and numerous preventable famines, most notably in the areas directly administered by the British, which was known then as British India.

-By the late 19th century, the independence movement had gained momentum; Aluru Venkata Raya, S. Nijalingappa, Kengal Hanumanthaiah, Nittoor Srinivasa Rau and others carried on the struggle into the early 20th century.
+By the late 19th century, the Indian independence movement against British rule in India had gained momentum; Aluru Venkata Raya, S. Nijalingappa, Kengal Hanumanthaiah, Nittoor Srinivasa Rau and others carried on the struggle into the early 20th century.
 Strong independence movements erupted across the regions of Karnataka under British direct rule.